isha0807/Portfolio/final-project-part-two.md

 I selected participants who are experiencing hair loss and find it troubling, as they dedicate significant amount of time thinking about it.
 The individuals I chose spanned different age groups: two were in their mid-20s, and two were in their mid-30s.
 Additionally, I ensured diversity in gender representation, with two males and two females included.

 ## Interview script

+### Part 1: Will ask the participants to browse through the storyboard and allocate 10 mins to engage with it.
+Then ask the following question about the topic.

 ### Section 1: Hair Loss Experience